Welcome to ‘Sandal Crazy this Summer ?’.

 I persevered, persuaded by my wife who just loves flip-flops to hang in there.
 To my utmost surprise, I started to grab my thongs (not sure I like this word in the UK as we use it for another part of clothing!) in lieu of my regular sandals, a pair of trusted Clarke’s worn year in year out, or I would use my Crocs.
 I walked a flat distance of 1.4 miles in the Aussie Soles and had no problem.
 Another day it rained and I found out, as advised by my wise wife, that the foot slides in wet and is not ideal.
 Aha, I get it now, why the man escaping from the Spartans used just one sandal.
 Flip-flops are seriously unstable when it rains.
 The manufacturer suggests that the sole is slip resistant – maybe in Australia but not here in the UK.
 That said the foot slips on the upper part of the sole, not the underneath.
 Flipping the flip-flop over, the undersole has a series of starfish (guess that’s where the name comes from).
 These pentagonal arms are raised and do offer reasonable grip so slip resistant has to be considered depending which part slips or doesn’t.

-My experience of Aussie sole sandals.
+My experience with Aussie sole sandals.

 Do I like Aussie Soles?